bill-hoerr/automotive-data-pipeline-demo/README.md

 ### The Problem: Dealership Data Chaos

+**Challenge: Dealership systems have no APIs, only daily CSV exports**
 The automotive industry operates on legacy systems that were never designed to work together.
 Each dealership location runs in complete isolation:

 **Siloed Systems Reality:**